sjbavier/Reference/google-cloud/gcloud-network-load-balancers.md

 Prerequisite: cluster of machines with a target pool, using a managed instance group

-## Creating an L3 netword load balancer
+## Creating an L3 network load balancer

 List the compute engine instances